 Finally, the Fog Index combines these two factors.
 It adds the average sentence length to the percentage of complex words.
 Then it multiplies the result by 0.4.
 The outcome is a number that represents the grade level needed to understand the text.

 A score of 9 means a 9th grader could understand the text.
 A score of 12 requires a high school student’s reading level.
-A score above 17 indicates a university graduate level of comprehension.
+A score above 17 suggests a university graduate level of comprehension.

 Applications of the Gunning Fog Index